itsthisjustin/airatelimit/README.md

 ## Why?

-Building a freemium AI app?
+Building an AI app?
 You need:
-- ✅ Limit free tier without building billing
+- Limit free tier without building billing
-- ✅ Track anonymous users (no login required)
+- Track anonymous users (no login required)
-- ✅ Different limits per model (gpt-4o: expensive, gemini: cheap)
+- Different limits per model (gpt-4o: expensive, gemini: cheap)
-- ✅ Custom upgrade prompts when limits hit
+- Custom upgrade prompts when limits hit
-- ✅ Privacy-first (never store prompts or responses)
+- Privacy-first (never store prompts or responses)

 This does all that.